corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-vault-query.md

-* `VaultCustomQueryCriteria` provides the means to specify one or many arbitrary expressions on attributes defined by a custom contract state that implements its own schema as described in the [State Persistence](state-persistence.md) documentation and associated examples.
-Custom criteria expressions are expressed using one of the following type-safe forms of
-`CriteriaExpression`: `BinaryLogical`, `Not`, `ColumnPredicateExpression`, and `AggregateFunctionExpression`.
+* `VaultCustomQueryCriteria` provides the means to specify one or many arbitrary expressions on attributes defined by a custom contract state that implements its own schema as described in the [State Persistence](state-persistence.md) documentation.
+You can express custom criteria using one of these type-safe forms of `CriteriaExpression`: `BinaryLogical`, `Not`, `ColumnPredicateExpression`, and `AggregateFunctionExpression`.
 The `ColumnPredicateExpression` allows for the specification of arbitrary criteria using the previously enumerated operator types.
 The `AggregateFunctionExpression` allows for the specification of an aggregate function type (`SUM`, `AVG`, `MAX`, `MIN`, `COUNT`) with optional grouping and sorting.
-Furthermore, a rich DSL is provided to enable simple construction of custom criteria using any combination of `ColumnPredicate`.
+You can also use the rich DSL provided to enable the simple construction of custom criteria using any combination of `ColumnPredicate`.
 See the `Builder` object in `QueryCriteriaUtils` for a complete specification of the DSL.
 {{< note >}}